KristianBalaj/n-Puzzle-solver/README.md

 Artificial Intelligence, n-Puzzle problem solver, approach: bidirectional BFS

-![Example of an n-Puzzle (image from the book 'Artificial Intelligence: A Modern Approach')](n-Puzzle.jpg) **Figure 1** Example of an n-Puzzle (image from the book 'Artificial Intelligence: A Modern Approach')
+![Example of an n-Puzzle (image from the book 'Artificial Intelligence: A Modern Approach')](n-Puzzle.jpg) **Figure 1** - Example of an n-Puzzle, image from the book 'Artificial Intelligence: A Modern Approach'

 ## Requirements:
 - [.NET Core runtime](https://dotnet.microsoft.com/download)